4 Important Things to Do Before the End of the Year

 Make sure you stay on track with your preventive health this year by doing these 4 things.

-1. Get your physical
+1. Get both of your annual checkups

 2. Check your medications